 Thanks to its strength, resilience and versatility, bamboo has earned a reputation as one of the world’s most remarkable resources.
 It seems there’s almost nothing bamboo can’t do.
 You can eat it, you can wear it, you can build a house and you can fuel a car with it.
 Not only that, bamboo can also create jobs and sequester carbon.
 As a component in reforestation efforts, bamboo is also being recognized as pioneer species.

 An unusually hardy grass, bamboo can serve as an ideal pioneer species, capable of taking root in degraded soil and barren landscapes.
-Its shallow, tenacious roots can penetrate tight spaces and help hold the topsoil together.
+Its shallow, tenacious roots can penetrate tight spaces, hold the topsoil together, and draw up the water table.
 Bamboo is also quick to grow tall and bushy, providing shade for other seedlings and upstarts.
 It requires little in the way of soil nutrients, and only needs some regular rainfall to survive the first few seasons.
 Once established, bamboo is extremely resilient.

 What is a pioneer species?